vaguity/transplant/README.md

 The tasks `gulp sass`, `gulp build` (which also processes Sass), and `gulp watch` are also available.
 The `gulp` command automatically builds and starts watching.

 Bump the version using a git version tag if changes are made to this repository.
-Each project should use a version tag when including this package.